How to Ensure Maintenance Issues Don’t Stunt Your Company’s Growth

 If you’re looking to expand your property management business, you’re also probably looking to acquire more units.
 But without readily accessible capital, growth is going to be a challenge.
 Luckily, there are plenty of investors out there looking to make a buck.
-But while some investors are only worried about the bottom line, any seasoned investor in the property management business will likely want to see the tenant turnover rate and vacancy rate.
+But while some investors are only worried about the bottom line, any seasoned investor in the property management business will likely want to see the resident turnover rate and vacancy rate.

-Because while revenue, sales and profit are lagging indicators, — measuring the performance of your company after it has already occurred — tenant turnover rate and vacancy rate are leading indicators, meaning they tell the tale of your company’s performance before that tale is neatly wrapped up in the bottom line numbers.
+Because while revenue, sales and profit are lagging indicators, — measuring the performance of your company after it has already occurred — resident turnover rate and vacancy rate are leading indicators, meaning they tell the tale of your company’s performance before that tale is neatly wrapped up in the bottom line numbers.

 By scaling up your maintenance operation sustainably and in tandem with the other areas of your business, you’ll ensure that any investor, novice or veteran, will like what they see.
-You’ll also keep your existing investors happy because when you have happy tenants, they stay with your company, sidestepping the cost of tenant turnover.
+You’ll also keep your existing investors happy because when you have happy residents, they stay with your company, sidestepping the cost of resident turnover.
 The money you make can then be poured back into the company instead of into advertising and showing your unit that, if you had a solid maintenance program, would still be filled.
 That’s less cost to the investor and more bang for their buck.
 It’s also a great way to run a business.

-Put much more succinctly, good maintenance results lead to happy tenants, which lead to happy investors.
+Put much more succinctly, good maintenance results lead to happy residents, which lead to happy investors.
 By now you’re probably starting to see why scaling your maintenance operation sustainably is a key to healthy growth.